 If you’re lucky enough to score a window seat on the plane, use it your advantage.
 On long hauls, allow the sunlight to shine through during the daytime hours of your destination.
 Do your best to nap during your destination’s night hours, and stay active reading or watching a movie during the daytime hours.

 Jet Lag Rooster is a great free resource that helps you calculate when you should and shouldn’t expose yourself to light.
-Recommended by the Center for Disease Control, it even suggests melatonin time and doses.
+Recommended by the Center for Disease Control, it even suggests melatonin dosage for jet lag prevention.

 4. Pack lavender oil

-Studies have shown the scent of lavender to be a sleep enhancer.
+Studies show one of the most powerful lavender essential oil uses is its ability to enhance sleep and relaxation.
 It acts as a mild sedative, promoting deep sleep.
 Bringing a small bottle of lavender oil along for your plane ride is a great, natural way to promote a nice nap.
 Dab some of the oil on your eye mask, pillow, or blanket to relish the benefits.
 Unless you plan on hitting the hay as soon as you land, getting adequate rest during a long flight is key to feeling refreshed upon arrival.

 5. Stay hydrated

 Drinking a ton of water won’t exactly prevent jet lag, but it will avert added fatigue due to dehydration.
 While the unlimited wine offered on long hauls might be tempting, keep in mind that alcohol dehydrates – especially at high altitude, and with cabin pressure.
 If you do choose to drink alcohol, be sure to replenish with lots of water.

 There are also a lot of great jet lag prevention teas perfect for mid-flight sipping.
 Nourishing your body with beneficial nutrients and herbs is a great way to boost your immune system, aid digestion, and reduce the stress that often accompanies long travels.